crashoverride777/swifty-ads/README.md

 v 3.1

-- Removed iAd and AdMob banner properties from the appDelegate and moved them to Ads.swift because its a Singleton class anyway.
-If you used a previous version of this helper you can delete
+- Removed iAd and AdMob banner properties from the appDelegate and moved them to Ads.swift because its a Singleton class and there is therefore only 1 instance of the banners anyway.
+If you used a previous version of this helper you can delete these in your "AppDelegate.swift".
 ```swift
 let appDelegate...
 var iAdBanner...
 var adMobBanner...
 ```

-in your "AppDelegate.swift".

 v 3.0